capeloo/capeloo/README.md

 Hey, my name is Caio Capêlo!

-🎓 Undergraduate student in Digital Media and Systems
+🎓 Undergraduate student in Digital Media and Systems at Federal University of Ceará

 📚 Currently studying Full Stack Development, Cybersecurity and Secure Software Development